Focus Taiwan App

 According to Chang, Chou made the false statements and referred to Chang by name on her show broadcast on Sept.
 22, 2022, and continued to make the false claims even after Chang issued a denial the following day.

-"This was a collective bullying incident involving the media figures, senior journalists, lawmakers and pundits," Chang told reporters at a press conference held at the Legislature as she stood next to Kuomintang lawmaker Wang Hung-wei (王鴻薇).
+"This was a collective bullying incident involving the media figures, senior journalists, lawmakers and pundits," Chang told reporters at a press conference held at the Legislature on Wednesday as she stood next to Kuomintang lawmaker Wang Hung-wei (王鴻薇).

 "My personal experience in the past two years has been a very painful experience," the former beauty contest winner said, adding that Chou and Tsai should "sincerely repent in prison, rather than apologizing today then continuing to bully the next person tomorrow."